genexus-books/Saia/saia-docs/docs/Backoffice.md

 Users with the necessary privileges can manage this type of API Tokens in order to work only with OrganizationAPI endpoints.
 These API Tokens are not intended to work at the project level and cannot be used to reference assistants or AI models.

 ### Project API Tokens
 For each project, you can define multiple Project API Tokens.
-This allows for granular control and tracking of usage, as well as the management of access permissions for specific assistants or models available through the GeneXus Enterprise AI API.
+This allows for granular control and tracking of usage.

+It is important to note that API Tokens have project-wide reach.

-By defining API Tokens for each assistant, you can conveniently monitor the usage of assistants individually and gain insights into their performance and resource usage.
-Moreover, the ability to assign API Tokens to specific projects and assistants allows for fine-grained access control, ensuring that only authorized individuals or systems can execute requests on behalf of the defined assistants or models.
+Moreover, the ability to assign API Tokens to specific projects allows for fine-grained access control, ensuring that only authorized individuals or systems can execute requests on specific projects.

-With this level of granularity, organizations can effectively manage access permissions, track usage patterns, and maintain control over their assistants and models within the GeneXus Enterprise AI API.
+With this level of granularity, organizations can effectively manage access permissions, track usage patterns, and maintain control over their projects defined within the GeneXus Enterprise AI API.

+## Members
+The Members option, available in the GeneXus Enterprise AI backoffice left menu, enables you to add new members to the selected project.

+Adding members allows you to give new users access to and involvement in the project's activities.

+To invite a new member, follow the steps below:

+1. Access the GeneXus Enterprise AI backoffice interface and log in with your organization administrator credentials.
+2. Once logged in, select the project to which you want to add members.
+4. Select the "Members" option offered in the left menu.
+5. Press the "NEW INVITATION" button.
+6. Enter the email address of the user you want to invite as a new member.
+7. Click on "Invite Member" to send the mail with the invitation.

+Once the invited user enters the backoffice, they will gain access to the project.

+Keep in mind that the invitation is sent by email, and it is valid for 72 hours; after that, it expires and a new one must be generated.

+**Note:** Make sure to provide the correct email address of the user you want to invite.